 Potential Adoption Agency or Facilitator Red Flags

-- Pressures you to sign documents you don't fully understand
+- Pressuring you to sign documents you don't fully understand

-- Does not return your phone calls or emails, despite multiple attempts to contact them
+- No response despite multiple attempts to contact them

-- Refers to the child as "yours" (hoping to create an emotional connection) before the adoption is legally finalized
+- Referring to the child as "yours" (hoping to create an emotional connection) before the adoption is legally finalized

-- Makes unsolicited contact with you to sign you up as a prospective adoptive parent or birthmother
+- Making unsolicited contact with you to sign you up as a prospective adoptive parent or birth mother

-- Does not show you proof or pregnancy, even when asked to do so
+- Does not show you proof of pregnancy (even when asked to do so)

 - Does not return your calls or respond to emails